 Plan your visit

 Please note that online tickets are sold out at least for a week ahead and therefore it is crucial to plan your visit well in advance.
-When my fiance and I spontaneously booked our flight tickets to Paris, online tickets for the exhibition were already sold out.
-I was, however, so excited to see the exhibition that I told myself I will try to queue in the line and see.
+When my fiance and I booked our flight tickets to Paris, online tickets for the exhibition were already sold out.
+I was, however, so excited to see the exhibition that I told myself I will try to queue and see.
 When my Uber driver pulled over in front of the museum, it was a good reality check.
 The snaking queue was longer than the Museum building itself.
 Even though I wanted to give up when I saw that (and a lot of people did), I was so convinced this was going to be so worth it.
 So I decided to queue, for the first and the very last time, for 2 hours (yes, I am not over exaggerating).
-However, from the moment I got in, I already knew this was worth every single minute of my time and once you see the pictures below, I am confident to say that you will agree with me.
+However, from the moment I got in, I immediately knew this was worth every single minute of my time.
+Once you see the pictures below, I am confident to say that you will agree with me.